Bekah Martinez Stuns In New Photo Only Weeks After Giving Birth

-Bekah Martinez of The Bachelor took to Instagram on Thursday, July 8 to share a photo of herself holding her infant son Franklin James.
-Despite the fact that she only very recently gave birth, Martinez looked stunning and exuded happiness in the beautiful photo.
+Bekah Martinez of The Bachelor took to Instagram on Thursday, July 8, to share two images, including one where she held her infant son, Franklin James.
+Despite the fact that she only very recently gave birth, Martinez looked stunning and exuded happiness in the beautiful snaps.

-Martinez, who made her reality television debut during Arie Luyendyk Jr.’s season of The Bachelor, stood outside to capture the double photo post.
-She wore a blue and pink spaghetti strap tank top with a floral pattern and paired it with a pair of green shorts.
+Martinez, who made her reality television debut during Arie Luyendyk Jr.’s season of The Bachelor, stood outside to pose for the two photos in her post.
+She wore a blue-and-pink spaghetti-strap tank top with a floral pattern and paired it with a pair of green shorts.
 The 25-year-old accessorized with two gold chain necklaces, including a small cross.
-She also wore a large, oval shaped turquoise ring on one finger.
+She also wore a large, oval-shaped turquoise ring on one finger.

-She wore her short brown hair down in waves and beamed at the camera.
-She appeared to be wearing some light makeup including some mascara and lip gloss.
+The reality star wore her short brown hair down in waves and beamed at the camera.
+She appeared to be wearing some light makeup, including mascara and lip gloss.
 She held a sleeping Franklin in her arms, wrapped up in a blue blanket.

 View this post on Instagram